 Here are sample daily Zion National Park itineraries.
 You can piece these together depending on your interests.

 Reminder: Numerous trails are closed in Zion National Park.
 Hidden Canyon, Observation Point, and Weeping Rock have a long-term closure due to a rockfall.
-Lower Emerald Pools is closed for construction but should open sometime in 2020.
-Angels Landing (the chains section) and Canyon Overlook are closed due to COVID-19 precautions.
 Visit the national park website for updates.

 1 Day: Angels Landing + Canyon Overlook

 Hike Angels Landing in the morning.
 You have the option to add on Emerald Pools after Angels Landing, since the trailheads are located near each other.
 Take a midday break.
 In the afternoon, drive the Zion-Mount Carmel Road and hike Canyon Overlook.